-People LOVE air pulsation clit stimulators.
-But what if your Womanizer doesn’t work for you, or if your Satisfyer isn’t so orgasmic?
-This isn’t a Satisfyer Pro 2 review—but rather a lament.
-First I’ll include few quick questions to help you discern whether this fancy tech might be right for your body—and explain a few alternatives to the Satisfyer Pro 2 Next Generation.
-Afterward follows my Satisfyer testing diary: a tale of why I thought air pulsation/pressure wave toys were a lost cause for my clit!
+Air pulsation clit stimulators—a.k.a. clit suckers—are extremely orgasmic for many people with clits.
+But what if your Womanizer doesn’t work for you, or if your Satisfyer just doesn’t fit right?
+This isn’t precisely a Satisfyer Pro 2 review—but more a lament.
+First I’ll include few quick questions to help you discern whether this technology might be right for your body.
+Then I’ll explain a few alternatives to the Satisfyer Pro 2 Next Generation, because Womanizer toys and We-Vibe Melt have been far superior for me.
+Afterward follows my Satisfyer testing diary: a tale of why I once thought air pulsation/pressure wave toys were a lost cause for me!

-First a quick note: If you landed here looking for info on Satisfyer Pro 2 vs. Next Generation, it’s simple: up and down control buttons.
-The Next Generation makes it infinitely easier to back down a level or two—100% a feature you want with a toy this stimulating.
+First a quick note: If you landed here looking for info on Satisfyer Pro 2 (original) vs. the Next Generation model, it’s simple: up and down control buttons.
+The Pro 2 Next Generation makes it easier to back down a level or two—100% a feature you want with a toy this stimulating.
 Indeed, the Satisfyer Pro 2 original isn’t even produced anymore: if you buy a “Pro 2” from any legit retailer (like the links in this post), you’ll receive the Next Generation version.

 Air Pulsation / Pleasure Air Tech Explained

 First, what are these toys?
 The genre is called by so many names: “pressure wave,” “Pleasure Air,” “air pulsation” clitoral stimulators; or, sometimes, “clit suckers.”